formsandphases/creative-project-management-resources/articles/publisher-evaluation-readiness.md

 # Publisher Evaluation Readiness: Documents, Decisions, and Negotiation Preparedness
 *Originally published on the [Forms + Phases blog](https://www.formsandphases.com/post/part-4-publisher-evaluation-readiness-documents-decisions-and-negotiation-preparedness)*

 > This article is part 4 of our 6-part series on publisher readiness for game developers and studios.
+Learn how to strengthen your evaluation materials and negotiation preparedness to turn interest into lasting partnership.

 ---